Naypyidaw: Ministry zone

 The city's Ministry zone contains the headquarters of Myanmar's government ministries.
 All the ministry buildings are identical in appearance.
 A parliamentary complex consisting of 31 buildings and a 100-room presidential palace are also located there.
-The zone also contains the city hall building, which has many characteristics of Stalinist architecture, but with a Burmese-style roof.
+Presidential Palace, Parliament and the city hall building were built with Stalinist architecture, but with a Burmese-style roof.

 Military zone

 High-ranking military officers and other key officials live 11 km away from regular government employees in a complex said to consist of tunnels and bunkers; this area is restricted to the public.
 The city also hosts a military base, which is inaccessible to citizens or other personnel without written permission.

 Diplomatic zone

 The government has set aside 2 ha of land each for foreign embassies and headquarters of United Nations missions.
 The Chinese embassy formally opened its interim liaison office in 2017.
 The liaison office is the first foreign office to be permitted to open in Naypyidaw.
 Bangladesh and Malaysia have also signed agreements to open embassies in Naypyidaw.
 The government confirms that proposals have been put forward by 11 other countries to move their embassies to Naypyidaw, namely Russia, China, the United States, India, Saudi Arabia, Qatar, the Philippines, Indonesia, Thailand, Turkey and Kuwait.
 In February 2018, State Counsellor Daw Aung San Suu Kyi chaired a meeting at the Ministry of Foreign Affairs in Naypyidaw where she urged foreign governments to move their embassies to the capital.